-Sometimes the best way to build trust is not to bring people to you—but to go to them.
-A roadshow is a traveling series of presentations or events designed to connect companies directly with customers, investors, or partners across multiple locations.
+Sometimes the best way to build trust is to go to your audience instead of waiting for them to come to you.
+A roadshow is a traveling series of presentations or events that connects companies directly with customers, investors, or partners across multiple locations.

-The format has grown in strategic importance.
-According to Deloitte, 70% of senior executives consider direct, in-person engagement with stakeholders a critical driver of long-term growth (Deloitte).
-Roadshows deliver that engagement at scale, combining reach with personalization.
+Seventy percent of senior executives consider direct, in-person engagement with stakeholders critical to long-term growth, according to Deloitte.
+Roadshows deliver that engagement at scale.

 What Is a Roadshow?